raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 **4) Extra benefits**

 Lastly, it makes raw data available to everyone.
-That means you can easily evolve your system by adding new services, but also new complete systems like an Hadoop data lake, a real-time monitoring engine, a second search engine to compare it with the current one, perform a seamless DB migration or put up a one time graph DB for analysis.
+That means you can easily evolve your system by adding new services, but also new complete systems like a Hadoop data lake, a real-time monitoring engine, a second search engine to compare it with the current one, perform a seamless DB migration or put up a one time graph DB for analysis.
 Possibilities are endless here.

 These situations arise all the time, as your company, product and team evolve over time.
 But usually, adding a new brick to your system is painful and slow, as your data is exploded into a wide range of inaccessible systems and formats.
 With this data pipeline, not only you have access to all the data immediately, you also don't put extra pressure on existing systems at all.

 One of the huge benefits of the commit log is that you can rewind and replay the states of your data since the beginning.
-You can add a new analytics system and still be able to analyze data from the past or through the window of time you desire.
+You can add a new analytic system and still be able to analyze data from the past or through the window of time you desire.

 You can also plug some real-time processing engine on it, ingesting and working on data as it arrives.